-Coming back to the network of systems/processes, which we discussed in Chapter 2, we come to notice that the links between systems/processes may consist of matter, energy or information (cf. Definition of process in [22]).
-As our aim is automation, within the present chapter we will focus on the latter part of information, which is required to steer the system.
-The question on how the information can be used will be addressed in the following Chapter 5.
+Coming back to the network of systems/processes, which we discussed in Chapter 2, we come to notice that the links between systems/processes may consist of matter, energy, or information (cf. Definition of process in [3]).
+As our aim is automation, within the present chapter, we will focus on the latter part of the information required to steer the system.
+The question on how the information can be used will be addressed in Chapter 5.

-In practice, such a network can consist of many different types different programs, computers, communication lines down to different machines, sensors and actuators.
-The intention of the present chapter is to show how all these different objects with their potentially different languages can be combined.
+In practice, such a network can consist of different programs, computers, and communication lines down to machines, sensors, and actuators.
+The present chapter intends to show how these different objects can be combined with their potentially different languages.
 To this end, we impose the idea of modularization and apply it to communication.
 Reconsidering our overall path of automation, Figure 4.1 indicates the focus of the present chapter.